mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

 2. If you’d like to contribute to our blog, website, or social media content, you also have a few options:

     -  You can get paid to write technical content for developers through the Mattermost {{< newtabref href="https://mattermost.com/blog/blog-announcing-community-writing-program/" title="community writing program" >}}.
-    - If you see a problem with any webpages, blog posts, or other content on {{< newtabref href="https://mattermost.com" title="Mattermost.com" >}}, you can notify us via {{< newtabref href="https://community.mattermost.com/core/channels/mattermost-blog" title="the Content channel" >}} on the Mattermost Community Server.

     - If you see a problem with any webpages, blog posts, or other content on [Mattermost.com](https://mattermost.com), you can notify us via [the Content channel](https://community.mattermost.com/core/channels/mattermost-blog) on the Mattermost Community Server.